 There are many Gothic churches in Europe on the Heritage List.
-This one in northern France is one.
+The one in Reims in northern France is a special one.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.